The hacks of several online services have brought this issue to light once again.

 And yes, you must devise a way to manage them all.

-Let me run down an example scenario that’s causing all of this emphasis on multiple different passwords.
+Let me run down an example scenario that’s a cause of all this emphasis on different passwords.

 Become a Patron of Ask Leo! and go ad-free!